A Puppy Learns With Our Input

 A new puppy comes into a home.
 The person that lives with this dog decides to only call the pup to come for a treat, for a game, for a walk, or for anything that the dog would consider good.
 This person does this consistently and repeatedly, making it a habit.
 In addition, they also make a point never to call the dog to have his nails clipped, to leave the park and go home, or anything the dog would perceive as unpleasant.

-This is a great example of how to condition a valuable behavior in your dog.
-The pup learns that it pays to come quickly when called.
-It is rewarding and nothing bad ever happens.
+This is a great example of how to teach valuable behavior.
+The pup learns that it pays to come quickly.
+It is fun and always reinforcing to come running when you call.

 It is critical, however, that your dog does not feel the need to guard.
 Your input is the key.

-In this scenario the puppy learns that there are no boundaries.
-Your dog may consider certain things and places in the home to be of great value and it is not inconceivable that he may become anxious and defensive if he feels he has to compete over these.
+In this scenario the puppy struggles.
+He considers certain things and places in the home to be of great value and it is not inconceivable that he may become anxious and defensive if he feels he has to compete over them.
+He becomes uncomfortable with the kids or routine handling.
+He runs away instead of running towards.

-There is nothing wrong with having a dog that is allowed to sleep in the bed or on the furniture.
+Please know there is nothing wrong with allowing a dog to sleep on the furniture.
 This is a personal choice.
 It is critical, however, that your dog does not feel the need to guard.
 Your input is the key.

 A Puppy Learns Without Our Input: Ham Sandwiches and the Laundry